Saskatchewan Bill 127 received first reading on April 23, 2018.

 Bill 127 introduces two non-refundable tax credits that were announced in Saskatchewan's 2018 provincial budget-the Saskatchewan Technology Start-up Incentive (STSI) and the Saskatchewan Value-added Agriculture Incentive (SVAI).
 Bill 127 harmonizes the province's corporate tax legislation for claiming the small business deduction with 2016 federal amendments to the small business deduction rules, and also includes several other measures announced in the province's 2018 budget.

-Bill 69 implements most of the tax measures in the province's 2017 budget, as well as new measures that were not announced in the budget.
-The provisions in Bill 69 are considered substantively enacted for purposes of IFRS and Accounting Standards for Private Enterprise (ASPE) as of April 13, 2017 (as Saskatchewan has a majority government).
+The corporate income tax measures in Bill 127 are considered substantively enacted for purposes of IFRS and Accounting Standards for Private Enterprise (ASPE) on April 23, 2018, the date the bill received first reading (as Saskatchewan has a majority government).

 For more information, contact your KPMG adviser.

 Information is current to May 01, 2018.
 The information contained in this publication is of a general nature and is not intended to address the circumstances of any particular individual or entity.
 Although we endeavour to provide accurate and timely information, there can be no guarantee that such information is accurate as of the date it is received or that it will continue to be accurate in the future.
 No one should act upon such information without appropriate professional advice after a thorough examination of the particular situation.
 For more information, contact KPMG's National Tax Centre at 416.777.8500

 © 2019 KPMG LLP, a Canada limited liability partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
 All rights reserved.